message/iata/AG.md

-Published 28.07.2021
+Published 03.08.2021
 1. Passengers arriving from or who have been in Brazil or South Africa in the past 14 days are not allowed to enter.
 2. Passengers entering or transiting through Antigua and Barbuda must have a negative COVID-19 RT-PCR test result based on a nasal or oral swab.
 The test must have been taken at most 7 days before departure from the first embarkation point.
-- Until 31 July 2021, this does not apply to passengers younger than 12 years.
-- From 1 August 2021, this does not apply to passengers younger than 5 years.
+- This does not apply to passengers younger than 5 years.
 3. Passengers are subject to medical screening upon arrival.
 4. Passengers are subject to quarantine for up to 14 days.
 - This does not apply to nationals and residents of Antigua and Barbuda with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.